computationalstylistics/word_frequencies/code_for_improved_frequencies.md

 ```

 In the preprocessing step, the package `stylo` will be used: it allows for loading the text files, tokenization, computing word frequencies, and preparing a document-term matrix.
-The package `tm` can be used instead but the code needs to be adjsted accordignly.
+The package `tm` can be used instead but the code needs to be adjusted accordingly.

 For inferring the word vectors, the package `text2vec` will be used.